When AC/DC Moved Into the MTV Era With ‘Fly on the Wall’

 Watch AC/DC Perform 'Shake Your Foundations'

-Musically speaking, Fly on the Wall, not surprisingly, stuck to the band's tried-and-true recipe for blue-collar hard rock.
-But its songs were given just the slightest amount of extra polish by producers Angus and Malcolm to counteract the raw-as-sushi Flick of the Switch, and eventual singles like "Shake Your Foundations," "Danger" and "Sink the Pink" also boasted strong choruses and melodic hooks.
+Not surprisingly, Fly on the Wall, stuck to the band's tried-and-true recipe for blue-collar hard rock.
+But its songs were given just the slightest amount of extra polish by producers Angus and Malcolm to counteract the raw-as-sushi Flick of the Switch.
+Eventual singles like "Shake Your Foundations," "Danger" and "Sink the Pink" also boasted strong choruses and melodic hooks.

 Deeper album cuts tended to rock a little harder but produced extremely mixed results, ranging from some of the most forgettable filler of the band's long and distinguished career (see the deplorable "Playing With Girls," "Stand Up" and "Hell or High Water") to the rather memorable title cut, the explosively vicious "First Blood," the simple but effective singalong of "Back in Business" and even the bluesy, grimy (but endearingly so) "Send for the Man."